 I applied to SHPEP in the first quarter I transferred to a four-year university.
 Participating in SHPEP was a transformative experience as it exposed me to a wide spectrum of opportunities and careers in healthcare through clinical exposure, rotations, health policy seminars, research, counseling, financial planning workshops, etc. Through all of that, I was able to grow and diversify my activities as a pre-medical student.
-I participated in many academic and extracurricular activities that shaped my pre-medical career that I learned about in SHPEP and that it opened the door for such as becoming a SHPEP Ambassador.
-Participating in SHPEP developed my confidence as I learned about the imposter syndrome and how to overcome it alongside the obstacles faced in the route to a health career.
-SHPEP also provided me with a lasting and diverse network of acquaintances of students pursuing health careers, which creates a community where information and counseling could be shared.
-For these reasons SHPEP was the most beneficial and influential program in my pre-medical career.
+I participated in many academic and extracurricular activities that shaped my pre-medical career.
+It also opened the door for me to become a SHPEP Ambassador.
+Participating in the program developed my confidence as I learned about imposter syndrome and how to overcome it alongside other obstacles faced on the route to a health career.
+SHPEP also provided me with a lasting and diverse network of acquaintances of students pursuing health careers, which creates a community where information and counseling are shared.
+For these reasons, SHPEP was the most beneficial and influential program in my pre-medical career.

 What is the best career advice you have received?

 During one period of my undergraduate career, I felt overwhelmed and started doubting my ability to continue my academic career in chasing my passion of becoming a physician.
 In discussing the way I was feeling, I received valuable advice that shifted the trajectory of my career, It was, “don’t let water get in your boat.”
 I understood that I shouldn’t let the obstacles I am facing get inside of my head and overwhelm me, just like a boat cannot let water in, otherwise, it would sink.
 This advice helped me realize that it’s not obstacles that can hinder me from pursuing a health career, rather it’s how I handle these obstacles.